 Resize Large Images when I send this message

-This inbuilt feature resizes large images when you send the email message in Outlook.
+This inbuilt feature resizes large images when you send an email message in Outlook.

-Step 1: – Open Outlook, Create a new message.
+Step 1: – Open Outlook and create a new message.

 Step 2: – Add a picture to the message as an attachment